kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 ### spec.maxUnavailable

-`spec.maxUnavailable` is an `optional` field that is used to specify the exact number of cluster replicas that can be safely evicted before pod disruption budget kicks in to prevent unwanted data loss.
+`spec.maxUnavailable` is an `optional` field that is used to specify the exact number of cluster replicas that can be safely evicted before the pod disruption budget kicks in to prevent unwanted data loss.

 ```yaml
 spec: